Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Deliberate Leaders welcome.
-I am your host, Allison Dunn and founder of the Deliberate Leaders Podcast where we help leaders build strong, thriving businesses.
+I am your host, Allison Dunn, Executive Business Coach and founder of the Deliberate Leaders Podcast where we help leaders build strong, thriving businesses.
 Today in each episode, we work to bring you inspiring interviews to help you on your leadership journey.
 And today is no exception.
 I have Patrick, I forgot to ask you how to say it correctly.
 So I’m going to take a stab at it and gajic.

 Very close, okay, and you’re courageous because most people won’t even touch it.
 It’s pronounced UNGA.
 Schick.